My life in songs

 23 songs for 23 years.

-Music has been around me my whole life, as is the case for most people in one way or another.
 When I was 4 I asked my father to show me what Rock n Roll was.
 When I was 7 I wanted to be a drummer.
 When I was 11 I wanted to be a dancer.
 When I was 12 I wanted to be a producer and have my own record label.
 When I was 13 I wanted to be a music journalist.
 I did that one.

 But one of the most important influences in my music development was my friend in grade 5.
 I was 10, he was 11.
 He was new in school and while I did enjoy much of the same music that a lot of my friends did at the time, I also enjoyed some music that they didn’t.
 Then this friend came along and filled that gap.
-One day, we were talking about the music he liked, and I didn’t know many of the songs he mentioned.
-So he wrote a list of songs on a piece of paper, handed it to me, and told me to go home and listen to these songs.
+One day, he wrote a list of songs on a piece of paper and told me to go home and listen to them.
 So I did.
-The next day we talked about it, and I returned the favour and made him a list of songs that his suggestions reminded me of.
-We would exchange these pieces of paper with songs, go home and listen to them, come back to school the next day, discuss, and do it again.
-This eventually became us exchanging CDs and I would listen to them in the car on my way home.
-He lent me some of his favourites to listen to, and I did the same.
-He exposed me to a whole world of music that I wasn’t aware of, and I’m not sure if I’d be writing this article were it not for him.

 Velha Infância - Tribalistas

 An endearing love song about simply wanting to be around the one you love.
 Your love being your best friend and being childish with them, in the purest sense of the word.
-If nothing else, this song is very fun to sing along to.

 Heaven Help Us - My Chemical Romance